GiovaniPM/DMNTests/Courses/JDE INSTALL/JD Edwards 9.2 Standalone (DEMO) Installation Tutorial .md

 ## Let's GO

-1. Certification or MTR for JD Edwards Standalone can be verified from certification tab of support portal.
-Tips: JD Edwards Standalone Certification can be verified under product “JD Edwards Development client”
+1. Certification or MTR for JD Edwards Standalone can be verified from certification tab of support portal. **<span style="color:red;">Tips:</span>** JD Edwards Standalone Certification can be verified under product “JD Edwards Development client”
 1. We verified the certifications, now we need to install the below components for complete the installation of JD Edwards 9.2 Standalone Successfully.
 1. Software Download
 1. Prerequisites